denevell/iptables-book/iptables.rst

 We're slightly modifying what it was before to make it more precise.
 We're specifying an interface, ``lo``, and a destination, ``-d 192.168.1.6``.
 So the rule will match if the connection comes from localhost (our telnet command will send packets from this interface) and is directed at the specified IP address.

+.. sidebar:: Precise iptables rules

+	Above, we made the rule more precise.
+But if we'd left out 	``-d 192.168.1.6`` and ``-i lo``, we'd simply be saying match packets coming from any interface to any ip address, as long as they're going to a port number 1234.

 There should be no output from the above command, but if you run the listing command again you should see our new command:

 .. code:: shell